Chapter 3.45

 (b) For a business firm which uses different payroll periods for different classes of employees, the average number of full-time employees of the firm shall be defined as the sum of the average number of full-time employees for each class of employees.

-(2) “Business firm” means any business entity, incorporated or unincorporated, which is authorized to do business in the commonwealth of Virginia.
+(2) “Business firm” means any for-profit business entity, incorporated or unincorporated, which is authorized to do business in the commonwealth of Virginia.

-(a) The term “business firm” includes partnerships and small business corporations electing to be taxed under Subchapter S of the Federal Internal Revenue Code, and which are not subject to state income tax as partnerships or corporations, but the taxable income of which is passed through to and taxed as income of individual partners and shareholders.
+(a) The term “business firm” includes partnerships and small business corporations electing to be taxed under Subchapter S of the federal Internal Revenue Code, and which are not subject to state income tax as partnerships or corporations, but the taxable income of which is passed through to and taxed as income of individual partners and shareholders.

 (b) The term “business firm” does not include homeowners associations as defined by the Internal Revenue Code, Section 528.

-(3) “Employee of a zone establishment” means a person employed by a new business firm and who is on the payroll of the firm’s establishment(s) within the zone.
-In the case of an employee who is on the payroll of two or more establishments of the firm, both inside and outside of the zone, the term “employee of a zone establishment” refers only to such an employee assigned to the firm’s zone establishment(s) for at least one-half of the normally scheduled work days for such employee.
+(3) “Employee of a zone establishment” means a person employed by a new business firm who is on the payroll of the firm’s establishment(s) within the zone.
+In the case of an employee who is on the payroll of two or more establishments of the firm, both inside and outside of the zone, the term “employee of a zone establishment” refers only to such an employee assigned to the firm’s zone establishment(s) for at least one-half of the normally scheduled workdays for such employee.

-(6) “In good standing” means that the business firm or new business firm has satisfied all of the requirements of the commissioner of revenue and of the treasurer of the city, including the payment in full of all license taxes, real estate taxes, and other taxes, levies, fees, charges, interest, and penalties, and has paid in full all other fees, charges, and claims of any nature whatsoever imposed by or owed to the city or related entities of the city.
+(5) “In good standing” means that the business firm or new business firm has satisfied all of the requirements of the commissioner of revenue and of the treasurer of the city, including the payment in full of all license taxes, real estate taxes, and other taxes, levies, fees, charges, interest, and penalties, and has paid in full all other fees, charges, and claims of any nature whatsoever imposed by or owed to the city or related entities of the city.
 The determination of whether a business firm is “in good standing” shall be made by the enterprise zone administrator upon consideration of a certification provided by the commissioner of revenue, the treasurer of the city, and by any other authorized official of the city or related entities of the city and upon consideration of other information as the zone administrator deems appropriate.

-3.45.040 Deferral of assessed property value.
+3.45.040 Deferral of increased assessed property value.

-(2) The business firm claiming the deferral shall file in the Staunton enterprise zone administrator’s office an application on the form approved by the city assessor, requesting the deferral provided hereunder by not later than January 1st of the real estate tax year for which the exemption is claimed.
+(2) The business firm or property owner claiming the deferral shall file in the Staunton enterprise zone administrator’s office an application on the form approved by the city assessor, requesting the deferral provided hereunder by not later than January 1st of the real estate tax year for which the exemption is claimed.

 (a) The required building permits have been obtained;